FarronF/limerick-council-meetings/meetings/2024/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 13th February 2024.md

  Councillor O’Brien requested the road from the Corner House, Pallaskenry to

 Milltown be tarred.
-The Senior Executive Engineer, Roads, Traffic and Cleansing--- 6
+The Senior Executive Engineer, Roads, Traffic and Cleansing
+---
+6

 advised this location would be included in the Draft Schedule of Municipal District